nrjdalal/next.js-assistant/src/MAIN.md

 > This is a contribution first project.
 Therefore I made it as easy as possible to contribute.

 We welcome contributions from everyone.
-Adding snippets to this project is straightforward—just edit the `README.md` file.
-There is no `/src` or `/dist` or any code to worry about.
+Adding snippets to this project is straightforward—just edit the `MAIN.md` file.
 Simply add amazing snippets to the relevant section and submit a pull request.

 ## Getting Started